Monpura: Meril-Prothom Alo Awards

-Music
+Soundtrack

-Bangla films rarely come under the spotlight by their music.
-It was thought that the music from Monpura was collected from Bangladeshi folk music, but almost all are original songs.
-The album has been noted for its depth, creative thought, and trend-breaking effort.
+Bangla films are rarely noted for their music.
+It was thought that the music from Monpura was Bangladeshi folk music, but almost all are original songs.
+The album has been noted for its depth, creativity, and trend-breaking.

-"Shonai Hai Haire," written by director Giasuddin Selim, tells the story of a daughter's death, whose funeral is attended by her father and father-in-law.
-"Aage Jodi Jantam," lyrics and music by Krishnokoli Islam, also tells the story of a broken heart - leaving the house of a girl and her life of regret.
-"Shonar Moyna Pakhi," lyrics and music by Osman Khan and sung by Arnob, expresses the desire to see a loved one at any cost, even if it comes before one's death.
-The album was released in August 2008 by Laser Vision.
+"Shonai Hai Haire," written by director Giasuddin Selim, is the story of a daughter's death and funeral attended by her father and father-in-law.
+"Aage Jodi Jantam," with words and music by Krishnokoli Islam, is about a girl's broken heart.
+"Shonar Moyna Pakhi," with words and music by Osman Khan and sung by Arnob, expresses the desire to see a loved one at any cost comes before one's death.
+The soundtrack was released in August 2008 by Laser Vision.